ishancoderr/STACHAT-UI/README.md

 - **OpenAI GPT Models**: Used for generating responses to user queries.
 - **Neo4j**: Used for storing and retrieving geospatial data.
-- **STAC Collections**: Provided the dataset for querying satellite and geospatial information.
+- **STAC Collections**: Provided the dataset for querying satellite and geospatial information. please write this beautifully in markdown file